Dillon Bike Guide: Oro Grande Trail (video)

 Season: Mid-May to mid-October

-SUMMIT COUNTY — Known as one of the first local mountain biking trails ready to ride in May, the Oro Grande Trail is a solid early-season riding option for anyone who just needs to pedal after a long, snowy winter.
-Following an aspen-covered hillside above Lake Dillon, this ride offers panoramic views of both the Tenmile and the Gore ranges.
-It’s also in a prime location for riding on your lunch break or immediately after work, though it tends to get a bit packed on weekends thanks to the connected Dillon disc golf course and a nearby pump track.
+Known as one of the first local mountain biking trails ready to ride in May, the Oro Grande Trail is a solid early season riding option for anyone who just needs to pedal after a long, snowy winter.
+Following an aspen-covered hillside above Lake Dillon, this ride offers panoramic views of the Tenmile and the Gore ranges.
+It’s also in a prime location for riding on lunch breaks or immediately after work, though it tends to get a bit packed on weekends thanks to the connected Dillon disc golf course and a nearby pump track.

 Ride up the dirt road and turn right immediately.
 Follow this fork past the water facility building on the right and up into the trees.
 Pass Tenderfoot Trail on the left.
-The road meanders through open meadows and stands of aspen as it crosses several hills.
+The road meanders through open meadows and aspen stands as it crosses several hills.

 Continue straight, passing through the fence onto a road that becomes more of a trail.
 Veer left near a large berm and climb through a sagebrush hillside.
 Pedal across a steep slope and swing sharply left above the landfill and Summit County Shooting Range.
 Climb through the trees and descend to connect with a main dirt road at 3.9 miles.

 From this point, you can either return as you came, continue onto Frey Gulch or connect with the paved recpath for a loop back to Dillon or rolling ride to Keystone.

 Support Local Journalism